Congratulations to Mrinalini Sisodia Wadhwa CC'24 on being named an Examination Fellow!

 Credit: Renu Sisodia

-Having grown up between Chandigarh, New Delhi, and New York, Mrinalini double-majored in History and Mathematics at Columbia.
-She serves on the board of Columbia College Young Alumni, having previously led the Columbia History Association, Columbia Undergraduate Law Review, and Columbia Journal of Asia, of which she was co-founder, and served as a Peer Writing Fellow, Rose Teaching Fellow, and Student Representative to the Committee on the Core.
+Having grown up between New York, Chandigarh, and New Delhi, Mrinalini graduated from Columbia College as salutatorian with honors in History and Mathematics.
+She currently serves on the board of Columbia College Young Alumni.
 Her work has been recognized by the 2022 Taraknath Das Award in Asian Studies, 2023 North American Conference on British Studies Essay Prize, and 2024 Albert Marion Elsberg Prize in History, and her article on the political thought of Indian feminists is forthcoming in the Journal of the History of Ideas.

 As an Examination Fellow at All Souls College, Oxford, Mrinalini hopes to pursue a doctorate in history and career as a historian, working on the intellectual and cultural history of Enlightenment and empire.